-Prerequisites: Principles of Education and Training and Child Development; Completed application and acceptance required at the James Reese Career and Technical Center; Completion of a background check
+Prerequisites: Principles of Education and Training and Child Development; Completed application and acceptance required at the James Reese Career and Technical Center; Completion of a background check training practices.

-Description: Instructional Practices is a program that provides students with background knowledge of child and adolescent development, as well as principles of effective teaching and training practices.
 Students work under the joint direction and supervision of a teacher with knowledge of early childhood, middle childhood, and adolescent education.
 Students learn to plan and direct individualized instruction and group activities, prepare instructional materials, develop materials for educational environments, assist with record keeping, and complete other responsibilities of teachers, paraprofessionals, or other educational personnel.
 This course aligns to an industry certification available to all students.